akittiru/Areeya-portfolio-templates/critique-by-design.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # What animal could you beat in a fight?
-This is a critique of a visualization "Percentage of Amercian men and women that confident on winning battle with animals
+This is a critique of a visualization "Percentage of Amercian men and women that confident on winning battle with animals"

 ## Step one: the visualization
 The original visualization Link https://today.yougov.com/society/articles/35852-lions-and-tigers-and-bears-what-animal-would-win-f